Home

 There are many different forms of exercise, all of them important.
 Maybe it's time to try something quite new.

-TaeKwonDo promotes a mind-body-spirit connection, is a way of life, a way to more happiness and a road to better health.
+You might prefer something a little more adventurous like TaeKwonDo, which, they tell us, promotes a mind-body-spirit connection, is a way of life, a way to more happiness and a road to better health.
 It might suit you.

 To experience the full health benefits of exercise we need cardio/aerobic exercise, strength training, weight-bearing exercise, stretching, breathing, and balance.

-It's always a good idea to check with your physician (especially if you have a medical condition) before embarking on any rigorous fitness program.
+It's always a good idea to check with your physician (especially if you have a medical condition) before embarking on any rigorous physical fitness program.

 See what programs are available in your area to find which fits in best with your goals and ideas.

+I see no need to buy expensive equipment or even pay big money to join a gym, though they certainly are options and if you need encouragement to keep you 'at it' then that may be the way for you to go.
 Some people need the discipline of joining a program at a gym, just so they be sure they actually do the exercise, and others find it very helpful to have a personal trainer who will work with them specifically on their needs.

 Those who are really into fitness will know a lot more than I do about the programs and equipment available – I'm just offering a little bit of advice to the people who are like me and know that they should be doing more about 'getting fit'.